Find Affordable College Courses

 Harrisonburg, VA

-James Madison University did quite well in this year’s ranking of the best places for fine and studio arts students to get a bachelor’s degree.
-It came in at #9 on the list.
-JMU is a very large public school located in the city of Harrisonburg.
+With a ranking of #9, James Madison University did quite well on this year’s best value schools for fine and studio arts students working on their bachelor’s degree.
+JMU is a very large public school located in the small city of Harrisonburg.

-JMU undergraduate students pay an average of $29,564 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at JMU are $29,564 a year.
 The average amount in student loans that Fine Arts majors at JMU take out while working on their Bachelor's Degree is $20,550.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $541.

-JMU excels when it comes to quality.
-It’s ranked in the top 5% of all schools on our Best Fine & Studio Arts Bachelor’s Degree Schools in the Southeast Region list.
+As a testament to the quality of education it offers, JMU also is in the top 5% of our Best Fine & Studio Arts Bachelor’s Degree Schools in the Southeast Region ranking.

-Read full report on Fine & Studio Arts at James Madison University
+Full Fine & Studio Arts at James Madison University Report

 #10